errbotio/errbot/docs/user_guide/sentry.rst

     to do a proper post-mortem without any of the hassle of the standard user feedback loop.

-If that sounds like something you'd want to gift your precious Err instance with, then do keep on reading :)
+If that sounds like something you'd want to gift your precious Errbot instance with, then do keep on reading :)

 Setting up Sentry itself